cypress-io/cypress/docs/source/guides/integrating-cypress/dashboard-organizations.md

 ## Inviting Users

-You can invite users to Cypress from our [Dashboard](https://on.cypress.io/dashboard).
+You can invite users to Cypress from our {% url 'Dashboard' https://on.cypress.io/dashboard %}.
 Invited users will see all projects and test runs for the organization.

 Even though we are in a **private beta**, any user you invite will automatically be whitelisted to use Cypress.
 This means you can freely invite your team members without needing to talk to us!